vintage television to watchby kelsonlomen | created - 18 Apr 2013 | updated - 27 Jul 2013 | Public

 POV, a cinema term for "point of view," is television's longest-running showcase for independent non-fiction films.
 Since 1988, POV has presented more than 300 of the best, boldest and most...
 See full summary »

 26. General Electric Theater (1953–1962)

 30 min | Comedy, Drama

-An American anthology series, with a new Episode and different Actors each week.
-Hosted by Ronald Reagan the series was sponsored by General Electric's Department of Public Relations.
+An American anthology series, with a new episode and different actors and actresses each week.
+Hosted by Ronald Reagan, the series was sponsored by General Electric's Department of Public Relations.